Field Utility Systems Specialist

 Field Utility Systems Specialists have full-scope responsibility for a variety of industrial utility systems and infrastructure deployed at Agency data centers world-wide.
 These systems include heating, ventilating and air conditioning systems (HVAC), three-phase power (120/208/220/380/460) distribution grids, emergency power generators (diesel), automatic transfer switches (ATS), transformers, uninterruptible power supplies (UPS), automatic voltage regulators (AVR) and plumbing systems.
 Participating in the full project life cycle, Field Utility Systems Specialists plan, review, execute and document the installation of utility systems and supporting infrastructure on both large and small scales.
 They also repair, upgrade, modify, configure and maintain existing utility systems to ensure the highest levels of availability and reliability.

-Meeting mission imperatives as a Field Utility Systems Specialist requires a dynamic and flexible professional approach, a strong desire to learn, accountability for action, excellent communications skills and an ability to work independently or as a member of a professional team.
 Field Utility Systems Specialists are required to broaden their skills across multiple disciplines (HVAC, electrical, emergency power generators and diesel technology) and to remain proficient in their principal trade/field.

 The capacity and commitment to serve globally is essential.
 Field Utility Systems Specialists will typically perform duty abroad in temporary travel status up to 50% of the time.
 Some assignments may be in difficult, harsh and challenging environments.
 Opportunities to live and work overseas are also available and most Field Utility Systems Specialists live abroad at some point in their careers.
 Field Utility Systems Specialists receive benefits and allowances for travel that positively impact their overall compensation.